Updated on 2025-06-23 GMT+08:00

 • Reduced costs and easier management: You can add or remove backend servers as traffic changes over the time.
 This can help avoid low resource utilization and makes it easy to manage backend servers.

-• Higher reliability: Traffic is routed only to healthy backend servers in the backend server group.
+• Higher reliability: The health check function ensures traffic is routed only to healthy backend servers in the backend server group.

 Key Function